bkleinen/bkleinen.github.io/classes/ws2020/info3/continuous_assessment/index.md

 ---

 Due to the ongoing pandemic, the exam will be replaced by continuous assessment.
 The continuous assessment consists of a series of assignments.
-Most of them have to be handed in individually.
+They have to be handed in individually, except for CA4, Clean Code Poster.

+These assignments replace the exam part in the [class' overall grading](../#grades), the overall grading scheme and the Lab part is not changed.

 ##  Assignments